Harold Berglund, still life painter, On Vision, seeing

 still-life objects in indirect natural light from one source in the room, I

-dependent on the rate of color change and their shapes are determined by the
+rate of color change and their shapes are

-interaction of form and light.
+determined by the interaction of form and light.
 My goal is beyond illusion.
-Presenting each

 anecdote that made me feel a bit of success is when a woman who had seen my